-We advise parents of pupils with SEND to discuss their child's requirements with the relevant school before sitting the entrance assessments so that the school(s) can make adequate provision.
-Parents should provide copies of any assessments or medical reports.
+We advise parents/carers of pupils with SEND to discuss their child's requirements with the SENDCo or a relevant member of the LS team before sitting the entrance assessments so that the school(s) can make adequate provision. parents/carers must provide copies of any assessments or medical reports.

 On entry, each pupil with an identified SEND requires special consideration.
-Where appropriate, adjustments will be put in place.
-We will discuss with parents the adjustments that can be reasonably made for their child before they accept a place at one of our schools.
+The SENDCO (or a member of the LS team) will discuss with parents/carers the reasonable adjustments that can be made and the ability of each setting within the Foundation to meet an individual pupil's needs, before a place is offered or can be accepted at one of our schools.
 Once a pupil is admitted to the Foundation we are committed to:

-- using best endeavours to ensure that all pupils (including those with medical conditions) get the support needed in order to access the Schools' educational provision - not treating SEND pupils less favourably than their peers - making reasonable adjustments so that SEND pupils are not put at a substantial disadvantage in matters of admission and education - ensuring that pupils with SEN or disabilities engage as fully as practicable in the activities of school alongside pupils who do not have SEN or disabilities - ensuring parents are informed when special educational provision is made for their child and are kept up to date as to their child's progress and development.
+- using best endeavours to ensure that all pupils (including those with medical conditions) get the support needed in order to access the Schools' educational provision - not treating SEND pupils less favourably than their peers - making reasonable adjustments so that SEND pupils are not put at a substantial disadvantage in matters of admission and education - ensuring that pupils with SEN or disabilities engage as fully as practicable in the activities of school alongside pupils who do not have SEN or disabilities - ensuring parents/carers are informed when special educational provision is made for their child and are kept up to date as to their child's progress and development.